LSR 2-1 Softail

 We have a lot more people looking for durable black finishes and we think we have the best finishes on the market.
 In the late 70's and early 80's we tried all sorts of coatings and paints and even used porcelain on some of our products in the late 1980's.
 The newer ceramic finishes are tougher and we use both polished silver and Semi-Gloss black to complement our usual chrome offerings.
 The newest black finish is a dual coat process that gives additional protection against scratches and nicks, providing two barriers against corrosion.

-In 27 years we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
-We also, in the mid 1980's, even tried porcelain for awhile.
+In more than 3 decades we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
+We also in the mid 1980's we even tried porcelain for awhile.
 It chipped and the heat distorted the parts.
-Most finishes will not survive over a long period unless they have a base coat to cushion rock strikes, moisture and scratches.
+Most finishes will not survive over a long period unless they have a base coat to cushion rock strikes and scratches.
 The surface has to be perfectly prepared and most applications can fail if run too soon at elevated temperatures as they are typically baked at 450 to 500 deg F whereas the cure takes place at around 750 deg F. Lower temperatures will not cure the resins and they will fail once the bike is run.
-To get around this dilemma for Black Finishes we have found the best solution is a Silver Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.
+To get around this dilemma we have found the best solution is a 2500 Deg F Silver Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.

-as it involves a triple process.
+as they involve a triple process.
 First the parts are polished to

 remove any tooling marks.Then the parts are zirconia media blasted to